-Key takeaways as U.S. sets Jan.
+Key takeaways as US sets Jan.
 4 vaccine mandate deadline

 HOW WILL THIS BE ENFORCED?

 The Occupational Safety and Health Administration will assist companies with vaccination plans.
 It will also enforce the rules.
-Fines for noncompliance will vary based on a company’s size and other factors.
+Fines for non-compliance will vary based on a company’s size and other factors.
 A company might have to pay up to $13,653 per individual violator or up to $136,532 for willful violation of the rules.

 WHAT ARE THE RULES FOR HEALTH CARE WORKERS?